 When selecting an elastomeric coating, the following characteristics/properties are desirable for long-term performance:

 Elastomeric coatings can exhibit staining and may be difficult to clean.
-Surface staining is largely attributed to surface wetting below horizontal surfaces and penetrations including flashings, windows, and parapets.
-Therefore, staining can largely be reduced by reducing the amount of water that runs off onto the wall from these dirt-collecting surfaces.
-The use of sheet-metal drip edges (such as at window and door sills) is recommended to deflect water away from the surface of the masonry coating to help reduce staining.
+Surface staining is largely attributed to surface wetting as a result of runoff below horizontal or sloped surfaces and penetrations including flashings, windows, and parapets.
+Therefore, staining can largely be reduced by minimizing water runoff onto coated wall areas.
+Sheet-metal drip edges (such as at window and door sills) are recommended to deflect water away from the surface of the masonry coating to help reduce staining.